-The term 'Interbank Market' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Interbank Market' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Interbank Market refers to the modern day financial system which involves banks trading cash and other instruments with other financial institutions and banks.
 This never involves banks trading money with non-financial businesses, consumers, or retail investors.
 It is possible for interbank trading to be pursued by banks for the benefit of their bigger customers, yet in general such trading between banks proves to be proprietary.
 This means that it happens between banks on the behalf of their own company accounts.